Want a simple, cheap diet tip? Drink more water.

-Drinking water is one crucial component to earning results and not drinking enough can be a factor that will affect your weight loss success.
+Drinking water is one crucial component to earning results, and not drinking enough is a factor that can affect your weight loss success.

 It’s actually one of the main aspects of achieving results.
 Following a good nutrition plan consistently, moving your body through daily activities and workouts, and drinking enough water are the major players in the results you earn.

-If you are looking to get the best results, or amp up your results, then looking into a resource such as the My TransPHORMation App that combines these three areas into one convenient platform can help a lot!
+If you're looking to get the best results, or amp up your results, then looking into a resource such as the My TransPHORMation App that combines these three areas into one convenient platform can help a lot!

-The My TransPHORMation App is free to download and use to track your food, your water, and your workouts!
+The My TransPHORMation App is free to download ... and use to track your food, your water, your workouts, and so much more!

-You can even upgrade to premium for less than the cost of a cup of coffee to have access to more tools and resources to help reach your goals!
-Including direct access to an adviser to help you with your specific goals!
+You can even upgrade to premium for less than the cost of a cup of coffee, to have access to more tools and resources to help reach your goals!
+Including direct access to your personal TransPHORMation Advisor to help you with your specific goals!

 But whether you use the My TransPHORMation App or not, making sure you are drinking adequate amounts of water each and everyday will help you maximize your fat loss efforts!

 Do you eat too much... or fail to eat enough?